Pacmard/VKBot/README.md

 * !apply - сheck for chat administrator privileges on the bot.
 It is necessary to use only 1 time, after issuing the rights of the administrator of the conversation
 * !ban - ban user in this conversation (using: !ban @id1)
 * !unban - unban user iin this conversation (using: !unban @id1)
+* !кикатьвышедших - Enables or disables the function of excluding people leaving the conversation

 # How to support me